Nontuberculous Mycobacteria (NTM)

 Managing the NTM lung infection

 - Focus on other lung conditions you may have.
 Many people with an NTM infection have another lung disease, such as bronchiectasis, COPD, or prior tuberculosis.
 Treatment of these diseases may help improve some of the symptoms of NTM infections, such as cough and shortness of breath.

 - Prevent fatigue.
 Feeling tired is a common symptom.
 It is important to stay active.
 It may also help for you to lose or maintain your weight by eating balanced meals.
 Use nutritional supplements, if necessary, to get all your daily vitamins and minerals.
 Staying active and eating healthy foods may help improve your fatigue level.

 - Keep your airways clear.
 Your doctor or respiratory therapist can teach you ways to reduce mucus in your lungs and keep your airways clear.
 This is very important for people with bronchiectasis.

 - Prevent infections.
 Get a flu shot each year.
 Get pneumonia shots when recommended.
 Wash your hands often to avoid germs that can lead to other lung infections.

 - Improve air and water quality at home.
 Keep bathrooms, showers, and steam rooms ventilated.
 Clean your showerheads regularly.
 Don’t use humidifiers.

 The Lung Association recommends patients and caregivers join our Living With Lung Disease Support Community to connect with others facing this disease.
-You can also call the Lung Association’s Lung Helpline at 1-800-LUNGUSA to talk to a trained respiratory professional who can help answer your questions and connect you with support.
+You can call the Lung Association’s Lung Helpline at 1-800-LUNGUSA to talk to a trained lung professional who can help answer your questions and connect you with support.